iSpeakNerd/demo-aa-daily-reflections/project-schema.md

 #### 3. Testing Approach

-- **Invocation**: Tests can be invoked using the Netlify CLI, allowing for easy execution of serverless functions in a local or deployed environment.
+- **Invocation**: Tests can be invoked using the Netlify CLI, allowing for execution of serverless functions in a local or deployed environment.
 This simulates real-world usage and ensures that all components interact correctly.
 - **Error Handling**: Each test function includes error handling to capture and log any issues that arise during execution, providing insights into failures and facilitating debugging.

 #### 4. Benefits of Using Netlify Functions for Testing